Skip to main content

 April to June

 This is one of the best times to visit Munich.
 Spring usually brings strong overall conditions for city walks, sightseeing, park time, and a broader itinerary across the old centre and surrounding districts.
+It is especially good for travelers who want green-space access, café time, and comfortable conditions for walking-heavy days.

 September to October